Skip to main content Skip to footer

 When it comes to adding space, texture and movement to your sound, the phaser pedal is maybe the most versatile, and most underutilized, stompbox in history.
-There’s a reason players from Ernie Isley and St. Vincent to Billy Corgan and Chris Stapleton have incorporated that deliciously sweeping, harmonic-rich sound into their rigs, and today we’re going to break down the nine best phaser pedals you can get your hands (or feet) on.
+There’s a reason players from Ernie Isley and St. Vincent to Billy Corgan and Chris Stapleton have incorporated that deliciously sweeping, harmonic-rich sound into their rigs, and today we’re going to break down some of the best phaser pedals you can get your hands (or feet) on.

-How a Phaser Pedal Works
+How Does a Phaser Pedal Work?

 So, what is a phaser/phase shifter?
 At a high level, a phaser uses filters to create a series of peaks and valleys that sweep throughout the frequency spectrum of your signal.
 To do this, the effect creates a copy of your input signal (say, the output of guitar or electric piano) and passes it through a series of all-pass (full-bandwidth) filters, from as few as four to as many as 32, which alter the phase of different sections of the frequency spectrum.
 These filters are implemented in pairs, and each pair of filters is referred to as a filter stage.
 Each filter stage creates one movable frequency notch, so the more stages, the richer and more complex the final sound can be.
 An LFO (low-frequency oscillator) then modulates the center frequencies of these all-pass filters, moving them up and down.
 When this is mixed back in with the original unprocessed signal, it results in a moving, swooshing sound that can shift from a long, slow roll back and forth to a psychedelic high-speed wobble, depending on how you adjust its rate and depth, and how many filter stages you have available.